ropensci/rtweet/README.md

 ```

-- Save the file to your home directory, which, again, you can find your
+- Save the file to your home directory, which, again, you can find
 by entering `normalizePath("~/")` in the R console.

 ```{r, echo = TRUE, eval = FALSE}